The Assassination Of The Emperor Commodus (The Play)

 ECLECTUS.

 When I spoke to him, he was somewhat hesitant to proceed with his participation.
-He feared the wrath of the emperor.
+He feared the emperor’s wrath.

 MARCIA.

 Coward!
-Are we to put our complete trust in this man?
+Are we to place our complete trust in this man?

 ECLECTUS.